jawolf94/simple-wave-game/README.txt

         * The player has experience and levels.
 Experience is represented by Will Power.
         * Monsters are red cubes.
 If a monster touches the player they will lose sanity.
 If the player's sanity reaches 0 - they die.
         * The player can shoot monsters to kill them.
         * Monsters spawn in waves with rest (cooldown) periods in between.
-In the demo level they only last for a few seconds.
+In the demo level both only last for a few seconds.
         * A wave will not end if monsters are remaining.
         * Lights are dark blue cubes.
         * The player must pick them up and move them near outlets (black rectangles on the wall).